google/dfdewey/README.md

 ```

 ### Datastores
-Elasticsearch and PostgreSQL are also required to store extracted data.
+OpenSearch and PostgreSQL are also required to store extracted data.
 These can be installed separately or started in Docker using `docker-compose`.

 ```shell